Vendetta (1991 video game): Plot

 Dead End City is a place controlled with a firm grip by the "Dead End" gang, an endless parade of violent criminals.
 Their only obstacle is the opposing hero gang, called The Cobras.
-The Cobras number five members: Blood (former prizefighter, with a passing resemblance to Wesley Snipes), Hawk (former professional wrestler, with a passing resemblance to Hulk Hogan), Boomer (a martial artist, possibly based on Jean-Claude Van Damme), Sledge (a military ex-convict with a passing resemblance to Mr. T) and Kate, the damsel in distress, described as Hawk's protegee and wearing a blue shirt similar to his.
+The Cobras number five members: Blood (former prizefighter), Hawk (former professional wrestler), Boomer (a martial artist), Sledge (a military ex-convict) and Kate, the damsel in distress, described as Hawk's protegee.
 One day, Kate is kidnapped by the Dead End Gang under the leadership of Faust, who is looking for the leadership of all street gangs in an attempt to take full control of the city.
 The four men go to enemy territory to save Kate, fighting through the waves of enemies sent against them.

 Development

 Vendetta was showcased at the 1991 Las Vegas Amusement Expo.

-Censorship
+Controversy and censorship

-Vendetta was censored in some countries when released outside of the Asian market (particularly in the United States, while the uncensored version was released in some countries, like Argentina), as to remove an enemy character who dresses in leather (in a S & M style) and fights by grabbing hold of the playable character and then proceeding to dry hump and lick him.
-This character also continues to do the same if the protagonist is down.
-A second type of dog enemy was also removed from the game for trying to do something similar to the character.
+Vendetta was censored and edited in some countries when released outside of the Asian market to remove an enemy character who dresses in leather (in a S & M style) and fights by grabbing hold of the playable character and then proceeding to dry hump and lick him; if there are two of these leather-clad enemies on the screen simultaneously, the other one will sometimes dry hump a light pole until the bulbs from it drop on his head, bludgeoning him.
+The character also continues to do the same if the protagonist is down on the floor, and a second type of dog enemy (a Dobermann) was also removed from the game for doing a similar action to the playable characters.
+These aspects of the game were heavily censored particularly in the United States, while the uncensored version was released in Japan, and other countries like Argentina and Brazil.